DataDog/documentation/content/en/tracing/llm_observability/tracing_llm_applications.md

 Multiple spans combine to form a trace, and a *root span* is the first span in a trace.

 A trace can contain several kinds of spans: Agent, LLM, Workflow, and so on.
-The *span kind* categorizes the type of work the span is performing in an LLM application.
+The *span kind* categorizes the type of work the span is performing.
 Different span kinds have different parent-child relationships, and only some kinds can be the root span of a trace.
-For details, see [Span Kinds].
+For details, see [Span Kinds][4].

 ## Instrument an LLM application